netdata/go.d.plugin/modules/wmi/README.md

 ```

 Hint: Use friendly server names for job names, as these will appear as "instances" in Netdata Cloud charts
-and in the right side menu of the agent UI charts.
+and on the right side menu of the agent UI charts.

 For all available options please see
 module [configuration file](https://github.com/netdata/go.d.plugin/blob/master/config/go.d/wmi.conf).